blanchonnicolas/IA_Chatbot_FlightBooking/FlyMe_BOT_MVP/README.md

 - In the terminal, type `pip install -r requirements.txt`
 - Run your bot with `python app.py`

+PLEASE, PAY ATTENTION TO REQUIREMENTS and LIBRAIRIES 4.15

 ## Testing the bot using Bot Framework Emulator

 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.